 Foster care information is often accessed automatically, and other proof may not be needed.
-However, if no record is found automatically that the person was in DCS or Tribal Foster Care when he or she turned 18, other proof includes:
+However, if no record is found automatically that the person was in Foster Care or Tribal Foster Care when he or she turned 18, other proof includes:

-- PMMIS records showing the person was enrolled in Mercy Care Department of Child Safety Comprehensive Health Plan (DCS CHP) as of the person's 18th birthday - Written statement from DCS or the Tribe's foster care agency. - Telephone call to DCS or the Tribe's foster care agency. - A copy of the YATI Turn-Around Document (TAD) or YATI Exparte Referral Form submitted when the child aged out of care.
+- PMMIS records showing the person was enrolled in Mercy Care Department of Child Safety Comprehensive Health Plan (DCS CHP) as of the person's 18th birthday - Written statement from the Foster Care or the Tribe's foster care agency. - Telephone call to the Foster Care or the Tribe's foster care agency. - A copy of the YATI Turn-Around Document (TAD) or YATI Exparte Referral Form submitted when the child aged out of care.